gadicc/fetch-mock-cache/README.md

 ## What's cached

-Sample output from the Quick Start code above.
+Sample output from the Quick Start code above, when used with `NodeFSStore`:

 ```bash
 $ cat tests/fixtures/http/echo.jsontest.com\!key\!value\!one\!two